 Each year, millions of Americans have allergic reactions to food.
 Although most food allergies cause relatively mild and minor symptoms, some food allergies can cause severe reactions, and may even be life-threatening.

 There is no cure for food allergies.
 Strict avoidance of food allergens—and early recognition and management of allergic reactions to food—are important measures to prevent serious health consequences.

-Includes questions and answers on the Gluten-Free Labeling Proposed Rule, Allergen Guides, Food Allergen Partnership, Label Declaration of Allergenic Substances in Food, and more.
+Includes Gluten-Free Labeling Proposed Rule, Allergen Guides, Food Allergen Partnership, Label Declaration of Allergenic Substances in Food, and more.

 Information from Other Federal Government Agencies

 - Food Allergy - National Institute of Allergy and Infectious Diseases (NIAID)

 - National Library of Medicine